I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltuserstructures/ns-fltuserstructures-_filter_aggregate_basic_information.md

 ## Members

+`NextEntryOffset`

+Byte offset of the next FILTER_AGGREGATE_BASIC_INFORMATION entry, if multiple entries are present in a buffer.
+This member is zero if no other entries follow this one.

 `Flags`

 Indicates whether the filter driver is a legacy filter or a minifilter.
 This member must be one of the following values.